AhmedElfarsisy/Blood-Bank/README.md

 # Blood-Bank
 App to donate with blood and get a blood donor
-Sign in, sign up, read articls, add donation , see all donor and thier info
+Sign in, sign up, read articls, add donation , see all donor and their info

 # Fragments
 # SliderShow with annimation